DiegoBP02/guide/hackerRank/warmup.md

   // AM case
 - if position [0] of times is equal to 12, then position [0] of times is equal to 00
 - return times.join(":")

+#### compare the triplets

+- create var for alice and bob
+- for loop
+- if alice is bigger, add to alice
+- do the same for bob
+- return both in an array, alice comes first